Laurie0131/test/mdemodulepkgnotes.md

 23. `PeiDxeDebugLibReportStatusCode`: Print partially when format string is too long.

 24. `SerialDxe`:
    1)  Process timeout consistently in `SerialRead`.
    2)  Handle Timeout change more robustly in `SerialSetAttributes`.

 25. **ResetSystem**:
    1)  Add `PlatformSpecificResetFilter` and `PlatformSpecificResetHandler` PPI and protocol definitions.
    2)  Add `PlatformSpecificResetNotification` PPI definition.
    3)  Update `ResetSystemRuntimeDxe` to implement `ResetNotification`, `ResetFilter` and `ResetHandler` protocols.
    4)  Add `ResetSystemPei` to implement `Reset2, ResetNotification, ResetFilter` and `ResetHandler` PPIs.
    5)  Add `ResetSystemLib` instances, PeiResetSystemLib calls the ResetSystem2() service in the PEI Services Table, and         `DxeResetSystemLib` calls the `ResetSystem()` service in the UEFI Runtime Services Table.
    6)  Add `ResetUtility` library class and BASE instance.
 The library class that provides services to generate a GUID         specific reset, parse the GUID from a GUID specific reset, and build the `ResetData` buffer for any type of reset         that requires extra data.
    7)  Update `PeiCore` to always attempt to use `Reset2` PPI first.

 26. **PCD:**
    1)  Update PCD driver to support the optimized `PcdDataBase`.
    2)  Enable Firmware to retrieve the default setting, add two PCDs `PcdSetNvStoreDefaultId` and         `PcdNvStoreDefaultValueBuffer`.
    3)  Remove unused `PCD attribute PCD_TYPE_SKU_ENABLED`.

 27. **Variable DXE/SMM driver:**
    1)  Deprecate `EFI_VARIABLE_AUTHENTICATED_WRITE_ACCESS`.
    2)  Update `GetNextVariableName` to follow UEFI 2.7.
    3)  Update code to also support normal format variable storage HOB when the NV variable store is auth format.

-28.** HII:**
+28. HII:
   1)  EFI Varstore/Buffer Varstore BIT field support
-        1)  Add GUID/flags definitions for BitField support.
+      a)  Add GUID/flags definitions for BitField support.
-        2)  Update `SetupBrowserDxe, HiiDatabaseDxe, UefiHiiLib` and `VarCheckHiiLib` to handle/check Question which is  stored in the BIT field of EFI Varstore/Bufffer Varstore.
+      b)  Update `SetupBrowserDxe, HiiDatabaseDxe, UefiHiiLib` and `VarCheckHiiLib` to handle/check Question which is  stored in the BIT field of EFI Varstore/Bufffer Varstore.
-        3)  Add sample cases in `DriverSampleDxe` to create BIT/UNION varstore and add sample Questions to consume bit/union VarStore.
+      c)  Add sample cases in `DriverSampleDxe` to create BIT/UNION varstore and add sample Questions to consume bit/union VarStore.
   2) Update `HiiDatabaseDxe` to replace the default setting in vfr file with the one set through `DynamicHii` PCD.
   3) Update `DisplayEngineDxe` to add the implementation of `HiiPopup` protocol which is defined in UEFI2.7 Spec.
   4) Update `DriverSampleDxe` to add a sample case to consume `HiiPopup` protocol.

 29. **Network:**